topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ## 6.1 vcpASCIITable
 ---
-This example program demonstrates how the TOPST VCP-G board prints the ASCII values of characters in various formats: decimal, hexadecimal, octal, and binary.
+This example program demonstrates how the VCP-G prints the ASCII values of characters in various formats: decimal, hexadecimal, octal, and binary.
 It starts from the character '!'
 (ASCII value 33) and increments through all visible ASCII characters, printing each in the different formats.
 The program continues until it reaches the character '~' (ASCII value 126).
 </br></br>

 ### 6.1.1 Hardware Requirements